jtladner/Courses/PracticalComputing/Fall_2018/Getting Started/readme.md

 - For this course, you will need a plain text editor with support for regular expressions.
 There are several different options for different operating systems, but I make some recommendations below (all are free to download)
 - For Mac I suggest the **free version** of [BBEdit](https://www.barebones.com/products/bbedit/).
 This free version is roughly equivalent to TextWrangler, which is used in the PCfB book.
 If you are downloading the program for the first time, they will provide you a trial version of the full BBEdit, but you can continue to use the editor with a limited set of functions after this period.
 This "limited" set of functions will likely still be sufficient for the majority of your uses.
 - For Windows, I suggest [Notepad++](https://notepad-plus-plus.org/)
-- For Linux, there are many options, but I have had good experience with [Komodo Edit](https://www.activestate.com/komodo-edit)
+- For Linux, there are many options, but I have had a good experience with [Komodo Edit](https://www.activestate.com/komodo-edit)

 ## 4. Ensure that you have access to a command-line interface
 - Mac and Linux users do not need to do anything.
 There is a terminal application built into these operating systems, which provides a command-line interface.